electric-eloquence/fepper-npm/README.md

 Additions (so long as they are correctly nested) will also be recognized.

 It is mandatory to componentize style modifications to the UI this way.
-While it is a better practice to componentize scripts this way, generic modifications to UI JavaScript can also be added to `source/_scripts/ui-extender.js`.
+While it is a good practice to componentize scripts this way, generic modifications to UI JavaScript can also be added to `source/_scripts/ui-extender.js`.

 View All markup can also be overridden by copying the `.mustache` files in https://github.com/electric-eloquence/fepper-npm/tree/dev/ui/core/styleguide/viewall